 They are genetically diverse cells that are used in sexual reproduction.
-When the haploid cells of the parent donors unite and fertilize, the offspring have a complete set of chromosomes and become a diploid cell.
+When the haploid cells of the parent donors unite and fertilize, the offspring have a complete set of chromosomes and become diploid cells.

-A haploid cell with a haploid number, which is the number of chromosomes that are inside the nucleus and that create a set.
+A haploid cell with a haploid number is the number of chromosomes inside the nucleus that create a set.
 In humans, haploid cells have 23 chromosomes, compared to 46 in diploid cells.

 There is a difference between haploid and monoploid cells.
-Haploid cells have a complete set of chromosomes, while the term monoploid refers to the number of unique chromosomes in a biological cell.
+Haploid cells have a complete set of chromosomes, while monoploid refers to the number of unique chromosomes in a biological cell.

 In diploid organisms, diploid cells contain the complete set of necessary chromosomes, while haploid cells have only half the number of chromosomes found in the nucleus.

 Although haploid cells in humans and many other organisms are only in the cells of the gametes, some microorganisms, such as algae, go through a phase in their life cycle in which their cells will be haploid.

 In addition, some organisms, including male ants, actually live as haploid organisms throughout their life cycle.

 Diploid cells are those that have two sets of chromosomes.
 In diploid organisms, each of the parents donates a set of chromosomes that will form the two groups in the offspring.